divisionbyz0rro/Infiniscryption/DifficultyModder/package/README.md

 Remember the bounty hunters from Act 3?
 Well, they're back, but flavorfully appropriate.

 The game will track a 'haunt level' as you progress and win more battles.
 The higher the haunt level, the higher the chance that a random deathcard from the deathcard pool will be selected and inserted into battles that you fight.

+### Curse of Boss' Revenge
+Each of the game's first three bosses have an extra phase you have to battle through.

+### Curse of the Wilting Clover
+You can use the clover a maximum number of four times each run.

 ### Curse of Loose Teeth
 You will take one damage at the start of every game.